United Africa Company of Nigeria: History

-Produce buying and merchandise trade period
+Trade Period

 At inception, United Africa Company of Nigeria was a subsidiary of UACI's group of companies in Nigeria, a group that was incorporated to transact in selected markets within the country.
 Many of these companies later became divisions under UAC of Nigeria in 1973 following a consolidation exercise.

 UACN's business activities was initially in the auto trade market but soon expanded into other areas.
 Strategic to its business conduct in Nigeria, the firm believed in the development of the economy and an improvement in the income of farmers and Nigerians as key to its success, this belief partly motivated its drive to expand into other areas of business.
 A major segment of the firm was produce buying of cash crops from local farmers for export to foreign markets.
 This activity also involved extension of credit to traders and middlemen who went into the hinterland to source for quality grades of produce.
 The firm operated in this market through staffing of personnel at different buying stations or through the use of traders and middlemen.
 When marketing boards were created for major cash crops such as palm kernels, Cocoa and groundnuts, UAC of Nigeria was appointed as one of the licensed buying agents.
 The company also traded in other agricultural products not regulated by the government such as hides and skins, beeswax, rubber, shea nut, castor seed, piassava, kapok, coffee, copra and gum.
 The revenue from the sale of agricultural produce was used to import various goods for sale in the Nigerian market.

 The firm's trade in consumer goods such as shirts, shoes, electrical appliances and mechanical equipment involved importation from various countries of the world, a process overseen by its parent company.
 Many goods distributed by the company were sold by middlemen or associate companies such as Kingsway Stores.

 The firm also managed transportation of bulk palm oil at buying points and storage at various ports in the country for onward distribution to foreign markets.
 The firm had a fleet of river crafts operating within the internal water ways of the country, an operation that was managed out of UAC's office at Burutu.
 In addition, the firm helped to introduce new machinery for many pioneer oil mills in Eastern Nigeria.